MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 During the operation:
 * The associations of domains, intents, and entities to interactions are maintained.
-* In the [Dialog Starter](conversation-builder-interactions-dialog-starter.html) interaction, the patterns or intents are duplicated.
-After the operation, modify or remove these as appropriate so that each dialog starter is unique within the bot.
+* In the [Dialog Starter](conversation-builder-interactions-dialog-starter.html) interaction, the patterns or the intent is duplicated. **After the operation, modify or remove these as appropriate so that each dialog starter is unique within the bot.**

 **To duplicate a dialog**